 The tune rate of the RIT control is again indicated by the underlined digit (here 100Hz).
-In order to change the tune rate, press and hold the centre button (in the rotary encoder shaft) and turn the rotary encoder at the same time.
+In order to change the tune rate, press and hold the "Rotary" button (in the rotary encoder shaft) and turn the rotary encoder at the same time.
 You will see the cursor move to the left or right 1 digit at a time.
 Again, the cursor under the comma indicates 500Hz tuning steps.

-To cancel RIT tuning (reset the RIT to zero), press the right button (exit); this returns to main operating mode and sets the RIT to zero.
+To cancel RIT tuning (reset the RIT to zero), press the "Exit" button; this returns to main operating mode and sets the RIT to zero.

-To return to the main operating mode, press the left button (select).
+To return to the main operating mode, press the "Select" button.
 Now the RIT is displayed under the VFO, for example:

-Remember that cancelling RIT mode is easy, just double-click the left button to show the RIT editing, then press the right button to cancel it (which means, set it to zero).
+Remember that cancelling RIT mode is easy, just double-click the "Select" button to show the RIT editing, then press the "Exit" button to cancel it (which means, set it to zero).